Madison Dog Bite Lawyers

 Who Pays For The Damages?

-The dog owner is ultimately responsible for covering all damages.
-In some rare cases, if the dog has a documented history of causing injuries and the owner is aware, the owner may be responsible for the damages and more due to the behavior exhibited in previous cases.
-There are past cases in Wisconsin where the owner was liable to pay for double the damages due to the previously irresponsible behavior of the dog and its owner.
+The dog owner is responsible for covering all damages.
+In some rare cases, if the dog has a known history of causing injuries and the owner is aware, they may be liable for additional damages.
+In Wisconsin, there have been cases where owners had to pay double the damages due to their dog’s past behavior.

 What Types Of Damages Are Commonly Pursued In Dog Bite Cases?

 Depending on the injury’s severity, incredibly high medical costs can be incurred.
 In some cases, reconstructive surgery may be necessary.
+Victims may even require various forms of therapy to overcome the injuries sustained in the incident.

 - Medical Expenses: This includes costs related to immediate and long-term medical care, hospital stays, surgeries, medication, rehabilitation, and any further medical treatment needed as a result of the bite.